judithabk6/med_bench/README.md

 # med_bench

-**med_bench** is a Python package designed to wrap the most common estimators for causal mediation analysis in a single framework.
-We additionally allow for some flexibility in the choice of nuisance parameters models.
+**med_bench** is a Python package that implements the most common estimators for causal mediation analysis in a single framework.
+We additionally allow for some flexibility in the choice of nuisance parameter models.

-The simulations and performances evaluations realized here are presented in the following article
+The simulations and performance evaluations realized here are presented in the following article

-Judith Abécassis, Julie Josse and Bertrand Thirion (2022). **Causal mediation analysis with one or multiple mediators: a comparative study.** [pdf](https://judithabk6.github.io/files/article_mediation_benchmark.pdf)
+Judith Abécassis, Houssam Zenati, Sami Boumaïza, Julie Josse, Bertrand Thirion. **Causal mediation analysis with one or multiple mediators: a comparative study.** 2025. [pdf](https://hal.science/hal-05060162v1/file/abecassis_et_al2023.pdf)

 ## Installation
 med_bench can be installed by executing